yunhuijang/GEEL/README.md

 ### 2. Training and evaluation

-You can train HGGT model and generate samples by running:
+You can train ALT model and generate samples by running:
 ```sh
 CUDA_VISIBLE_DEVICES=${gpu_id} bash script/trans/{script_name}.sh
 ```